dy/piezo/README.md

 ### Gain Processor

-Provides k-rate amplification of block of samples.
+Provides k-rate amplification for block of samples.

 ```
 gain(                               \\ defines a function with block, volume arguments.